ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : A list of nodes.
   While a nodelist can be represented in JSON, e.g. as an array, this document does not require or assume any particular representation.

+Parameter:
+: Formal parameter that can take Arguments (actual parameters) in a function-expression.

 Normalized Path:
 : A simple form of JSONPath expression that identifies a node in a value by